: Justin Katigbak / Travel Portland

 North Portland

 Located west of Martin Luther King Jr. Boulevard, between the Willamette and Columbia rivers, North Portland is a mix of old and new.
 The most popular spots are the historically Black neighborhoods of North Williams and North Mississippi avenues — parallel streets with several blocks each of not-to-miss spots.
-North Williams’ Either/Or Cafe offers a great space to sip drinks and mingle.
+North Williams’ Either/Or Cafe offers a great space to sip and mingle over an espresso or a decadent brunch cocktail.
 Find great pizza and a taste of Portland’s diverse music scene at Mississippi Studios.
 Art enthusiasts must visit North Mississippi’s Ori Gallery, which showcases some of the city’s most thought-provoking works by queer and trans artists of color.
-In the nearby Albina District, get a taste of the African diaspora at African food cart Kabba’s Kitchen.
-Venture to North Lombard to indulge in Peruvian cuisine at Casa Zoraya or to the quiet neighborhood of St. Johns for exciting, only-in-Portland spots like Homegrown Smoker vegan barbecue, Signal Station Pizza (housed in a repurposed vintage gas station) and Gabagool, a former food cart lauded for its handmade pasta.
+In the nearby Albina District, get a taste of the African diaspora at noteworthy African food cart Kabba’s Kitchen.
+Venture to North Lombard to indulge in Peruvian cuisine at Casa Zoraya or to the quiet neighborhood of St. Johns for exciting, only-in-Portland spots like Homies Japanese comfort food at the St. Johns Food & Beer Porch, Signal Station Pizza (housed in a repurposed vintage gas station) and Pastificio d’Oro, which serves up handmade pasta.

 Explore more of North Portland’s neighborhoods: St. Johns, Mississippi, North Williams area.